-Before August 17, the Board of County Commissioners must submit the completed financial statement and estimated budget to the County Excise Board, and sign the statement of certification, which certifies that the documents are filed in the County Clerk's office.
-Usually the County Clerk, serving as secretary to the County Excise Board, files the documents in the County Clerk's office and signs the certificate.
+Before August 17, the Board of County Commissioners must submit the completed financial statement and estimated budget to the County Excise Board and sign the statement of certification, which certifies that the documents are filed in the County Clerk's office.
+Usually the County Clerk, serving as secretary to the County Excise Board, files the documents with the Office of the SA&I and signs the certificate.